aberkow/a11y-menu/README.md

 })
 ```

 ### Javascript Defaults
 The constructor comes with the following defaults.
 These can be overridden as needed
 - `menuId` - the default is `'main-menu'`
-- `fontFamily` - the default is `'Font Awesome 5 Free'`.
-Note that currently the other supported font families are
-  - `'FontAwesome'`
-  - `'Glyphicons Halflings'` (for Bootstrap)
-- `chevronDown` - the default is '\\f078',
-- `chevronUp` - the default is '\\f077'
+- `click` - the default is `false`

-**NB - When using FontAwesome, Bootstrap icons, or similar, you must use the HTML escaped versions.**

 ### Most basic case
 The `Navigation` class is designed to be as simple to use as possible.
 In order to use it, create a new `Navigation` constructor and assign it to a variable.
 Inside of an event listener, use the `init` method on the the instance.
+This implementation will create a **hover** menu.
 ```javascript
 const navigation = new Navigation();
 document.addEventListener('DOMContentLoaded', () => {